openshift/enhancements/enhancements/update/update-blocker-lifecycle/README.md

 ### Goals

-* Clearly define, in a machine-readable fashion, the currently responsible party for bugs in the update-blocker lifecycle.
+* Clearly define, in a machine-readable fashion, the currently responsible party for bugs in the update-recommendation lifecycle.

 ### Non-Goals